Tuesday, December 22, 2009

 Adapted from New York State Department of Civil Service's Advisory Memorandum #09-04

-Section 5.9 of 4 NYCRR (Rules for the Classified Service), which applies to employees of the State as an employer, requires that appointing authorities provide at least 30 days notice of a proposed termination to employees facing termination pursuant to §71 of the Civil Service Law.
+Section 5.9 of 4 NYCRR (Rules for the Classified Service), which applies to employees in the classified service of the State and public authorities, public benefit corporations and other agencies for which the Civil Service Law is administered by the State Department of Civil Service,* requires that appointing authorities provide at least 30 days notice of a proposed termination to employees facing termination pursuant to §71 of the Civil Service Law.**

 Many local civil service commissions and personnel officers have adopted similar rules that apply to public employees subject to their respective jurisdictions.

 The New York State Department of Civil Service has issued an advisory memorandum that supplements its Policy Bulletin 93-02, §2200, Separations and Leaves, and includes a new "Sample Notice Of Pending Termination" [see below].

 The advisory indicates that "4 NYCRR 5.9(c) requires that termination from service shall not be effective until 30 days from service upon the employee of a notice of impending termination containing a proposed effective date for termination.
 This section does not require a new notice after a short-lived return to work as long as the employee is initially notified how the effective termination date is determined if the employee is again absent and exhausts all leave within 30 days of restoration to service."